eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     Wallet device to both secure the session and consume the digital service including information exchange.

-Specific use cases integrate one or more of these flows.
+Specific use cases may integrate one or more of these flows.
 For detailed user journeys across various use cases, please refer to the blueprints in [Annex 4](#annex-4) of the ARF.